searchspring/competencies/competencies/language-go.md

 * Learn [best practices](https://blog.chewxy.com/2018/03/18/golang-interfaces/)
 * Learn about building [memory performant golang](https://segment.com/blog/allocation-efficiency-in-high-performance-go-services/)

-# Competency - Language Go Level 2
+# Language: Go Level 2

 ## How do you prove it?
 * For code you have submitted, your code reviews receive few syntactic corrections.